Course Content

 • With Kaltura, you have unlimited file storage and can upload individual media files up to 5GB each.

-• You can add in-video quizzes to engage students as they watch video lectures, which can count in your Canvas course gradebook as assignments, if you want to track student performance.
+• You can add in-video quizzes to engage students as they watch video lectures.
+Outcomes of these quizzes can count in your Canvas Gradebook as assignments, if you want to track student performance.

 Get started »